How to Properly Set Up Google Analytics for Ecommerce Success

 Additional data points provided by enhanced ecommerce tracking:

-- Products – what items are shoppers purchase, how many, and how much revenue your store is generating from these sales.
+- Products: What items are shoppers purchasing, how many items, and how much revenue your store is generating from these sales.

-- Conversion funnel – session count and pageviews between the first interaction and a completed sale, and data on conversion rate.
+- Conversion Funnel: Session count and pageviews between the first interaction and a completed sale, and data on conversion rates.

 Additional ecommerce reports:

 - Shopping Behavior Analysis

 - Sales Performance

 Step 1.
 Navigate to the Admin area of your GA account and tap on ecommerce settings.

 Step 2.
 Enable ecommerce tracking by switching the setting from “OFF” to “ON”.

 Step 3.
 Add the tracking code to your online store to send the transaction data.